Pedicure With A Wart

-Plantar wart appears to be flesh-colored with small clotted blood capillaries that look like small black dots.
+Plantar wart appears flesh-colored with tiny clotted blood capillaries like small black dots.

-They are called plantar warts when the growths occur on the sole of the foot.
+They are called plantar warts when the growths occur on the sole.

-They are characterized by a hard, grainy, fleshy growth that appears on the heels of the feet.
+They are characterized by a complex, grainy, fleshy growth that appears on the heels of the feet.
 These parts experience a lot of pressure and friction.